 Christian Barillas: And obviously that was intentional from our director whose background is Puerto Rican.
 But I will add that certainly Nilo Cruz, as one of the Latin playwrights of this country, creating work for Latin actors, it’s certainly important to honor the intention of not only him but other writers like him, and by having all of us in this cast, it gives us incredible cultural shortcuts where there is understanding that can be achieved really quickly in conversation with the director about the inherent values that we all share as Latin Americans.

 Serafin Falcon: I think I’ve seen in everyone’s eye at some point where something — especially during the first week when we were doing table work and talking about the story, and our amazing dramaturge brought in this wealth of information from the time — where I know I was able to connect dots and realize, “Oh, that’s why it was done this way.
 That’s why it’s called what it’s called.”
 Even Marella and Conchita, our daughters who are younger, were connecting dots: “Oh, my grandmother.
 Oh, my mother.”
 That’s beautiful.
-That’s not something that happens very often when I’m on set, on a production
+That’s not something that happens very often when I’m on set, on a production or onstage.

 Would you like to share any closing thoughts as you look ahead to opening night?